When I Last Saw Simon Hughes

-Thursday, two weeks ago I had just come out of hospital after two-week stay there.
+Thursday, two weeks ago I had just come out of hospital after a two-week stay there.
 As a resident of a Bermondsey, my brother wheeled me to the shops.
-As we got to the former Santander Bank premises on Southwark Park Road, the headquarters of the Simon Hughes Liberal Democrats Return campaign, we bumped into the man.
-Simon Hughes was all alone carrying a large cardboard box out of the headquarters and headed for a yellow painted black cab which he was known to drive.
+As we got to shops, the former Santander Bank premises on Southwark Park Road, then turned into the headquarters of the Simon Hughes Liberal Democrats Return campaign.We bumped into the man.
+Simon Hughes was all alone carrying a large cardboard box out of the headquarters and headed for his yellow-painted black cab which he was known to drive.

-When Labour activists came to my doorstep I emphatically told them Neil Coyle MP (Labour) will be returned to parliament even if he did not campaign.
-I was in hospital when I learnt that Simon Hughes and Nick Clegg had lost their election contests.
+When Labour activists came to my doorstep, I emphatically told them Neil Coyle MP (Labour) would be returned to parliament even if he did not campaign.
+Political forgiveness was unlikely fro the Libs locally.
+I was in the hospital when I learnt that Simon Hughes and Nick Clegg had lost their election contests.
 Yes!
 I shouted.
 It was Hughes’ second consecutive loss at the polls.
-Cheering against Liberals, the very party I was raised to support, was particularly hard but I have no regrets.
+Cheering against Liberals, the very party my parents groomed me to support, was particularly hard for me, but I have no regrets.